Empathy in Action: Practical Tips for Supporting Someone With an Eating Disorder

 • Recognise that eating disorders can affect individuals of all shapes, sizes, genders, and ages.

-• Recognise that eating disorders are frequently coping mechanisms for unpleasant emotions and are not vanity-based behaviours.
+• Recognise that eating disorders can be coping mechanisms for unpleasant emotions and are not vanity-based behaviours.

 • Remember that eating disorders can lead to serious health problems and even be life-threatening.